dbrock/stdio.as/README.md

 How It Works
 ------------

-The `flashplayer-stdio` wrapper works by first setting up some servers listening to random available TCP ports on localhost:
+The `run-swf` wrapper works by first setting up some servers listening to random available TCP ports on localhost:

 * one web server, for serving the SWF and accepting commands;
 * three raw TCP servers, for piping stdin, stdout and stderr.